BREAKFAST FOR DINNER

 - – The theme is "pancakes and PAJAMAS!

-- – please bring a dessert or side dish
+- – please bring pastries or desserts to share

 Sponsored District 6 Self-Supporting Events:

 SPAGHETTI DINNER to be held in the month of February following the January Assembly.
 To be held in St. Lucie County.
 Proceeds to support District 6.